layer-software/frontend-engineer-test-instructions/README.md

 ### Requirements

 - The only formatting the PoC should support is **bold**.
-You can freely choose what actions trigger creation the formatting.
+You can freely choose what actions trigger creation of the formatting.
 - Optionally, the PoC must also support the concept of a paragraph.
 It's up to you how you choose to interpret this concept.
 - It must be possible to correct what has been written before.
 Copying and pasting is not required.
 - It must be possible to change the position of the cursor as well as select a portion of text using a pointer device (mouse, touchpad, etc.)